Early necrosis cannabis roots visible in young plants grown in soil gardens.

 Implementing a Preventive Approach

-Prevention is always better than cure when it comes to cannabis root health and necrosis.
+Prevention is always better than cure.
 Maintain a consistent watering schedule and avoid overwatering.
 Let the top inch of soil dry out before watering again.
-This encourages roots to grow deeper and stronger.
+Consider using strains resistant to root-related issues, like the Tangie strain from Blimburn Seeds.

 Necrosis cannabis roots in hydroponic systems leading to reduced nutrient absorption.